appsembler/openedx-developer-workshop/document.md

 Any questions about the settings files or feature flags?

-For further reading about what features are available, check out the [feature flags documentation](https://openedx.atlassian.net/wiki/spaces/OpenDev/pages/34734726/edX+Feature+Flags) on the edX wiki.
+For further reading about what features are available, check out the [feature toggles OEP-17](https://open-edx-proposals.readthedocs.io/en/latest/oep-0017-bp-feature-toggles.html) on OEP Read the Docs site.